Deduction for business expenses

 It is important that you keep vouchers and note the reason for the expense as your documentation.

 In order to be entitled to deduct expenses for premises in your private home, such premises may not be set up in a way allowing you to use them for private purposes.
-It is not sufficient that you do not use the premises for private purposes.
+It's not sufficient that you don't use the premises for private purposes.
 A room that has been set up as an office, can, for example, almost always be used for private purposes, and as a result the expenses for this room are not deductible.

 However, you can fully or partially deduct expenses for desks, cabinets and other office furniture if you are able to document or make probable that such furniture etc. is used in your business.
 If, for example, you use the office furniture 50/50 in your business and privately, you can only deduct 50% in your accounts.